fxhash (FXH) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 fxhash Historical Price

-According to the latest data gathered on fxhash live price page, the current price of fxhash is 0.005926USD.
+According to the latest data gathered on fxhash live price page, the current price of fxhash is 0.005368USD.
 The circulating supply of fxhash(FXH) is

 In the past 24 hours, fxhash has shown a price movement of